 Origin: Latin America Roast: Dark Roast

 Peet’s French Roast is crafted specifically with espresso in mind.
 It has a bold flavor that is rich and complex.
-It has a hint of bitterness in the first sip that is replaced by a mixture of exploding tastes.
-One of the things that makes Peet’s coffee great is that over the past four decades they have stayed true to their original principle of producing coffee; fresh beans and superior quality.
+The first sip has a hint of bitterness that is replaced by a mixture of exploding tastes.

 And by roasting their beans using highly skilled roasters instead of computerized roasting to ensure the highest quality and consistency achievable they get a tick in our book.
 From then till now people have been falling head over heels in love with this brand for the simple fact, they just produce fantastic coffee.
 Peet’s French roast has a stout body, with hints of wood smoky and burnt caramel.